Science Web Assignment for Unit 2

 Science Web Reading

-Please look at the pages at the National Center for Atmospheric Research site on Weather Basics.
-NOTE: This website did not display properly in Safari.
-Use FireFox to see all the links in left navigation bar.]
+Please go to the University Corporation for Atmospheric Research site.
 Follow the links inside the pages as you need to in order to understand the material and answer the questions in your homework.
 Depending on how much you already know about weather, you may need to read more or less on these pages.
 In particular, look at

 This science web assignment covers a somewhat confusing array of different aspects of the weather: the atmosphere, climate, winds, fronts.
 A single principle about air movement can help us to understand how these phenomena are related.
 As we look at how masses of air move around the earth, let's pose the following hypothesis: Energy from the sun heats air, causing the air to expand and rise in a column (called a thermal), which in turn creates a partial vacuum that is filled by cooler air.
 As we apply this testable statement to a number of phenomena, we can start to put together a theory that all weather phenomena in the atmosphere depends on the energy from the sun warming the air in different locations by different amounts.